 You can create an unlimited number of keys for your account.
 This allows you to generate unique key pairs for each person or program, so if it’s necessary to revoke access in the future, you can remove the keys or reset the secret without affecting other users.

-The name of the key will be displayed opposite the access key, and the secret key will be displayed underneath.
+Once you name the key, you’ll see the access key and, on the next line, the secret key.
 This is the only time the secret key will be displayed, so copy it immediately and store it in a secure place.

 If a secret gets lost, forgotten, or compromised, you can open its More menu, click Edit and choose Regenerate Token to create a new secret.
 When you regenerate a secret, any scripts or clients that use the key will need to be reconfigured to use the new secret value.